Statistical processing

 Source data

-Data are compiled from the Register of Personal Income Taxation (called System 28), which registers all personal incomes, income deductions and income taxes in the income year.
+Data are compiled from the Register of Personal Income Taxation (called System 28 or SKATTELE), which registers all personal incomes, income deductions and income taxes in the income year.
 The register is a part of the Danish Tax Agency.
 The system comprises tax assessment notices with breakdowns on all tax concepts as well as income and deductions concepts.
 The system is updated on a continuing basis as more people are assessed and any changes to already finalized assessment notices are incorporated in the system.

 Frequency of data collection